 is featured in the following itinerary:

-Visit the long-ignored northeast of Argentina and experience the best of its rich wildlife.
+Visit the little-visited northeast of Argentina and experience the best of its rich wildlife.
 This itinerary combines the remote ecosystem of the Iberá wetland, home to abundant and varied wildlife, with the pristine rainforest of Yacutinga, which you can explore on walking and river safaris with expert naturalist guides.

 When to go: Sep-Dec, Mar-Apr